openfaas/faas/guide/deployment_k8s.md

 $ git clone https://github.com/openfaas/faas-cli
 ```

-Edit samples.yml and change your gateway URL from `localhost:8080` to `kubernetes-node-ip:31112`.
+Edit samples.yml and change your gateway URL from `localhost:8080` to `kubernetes-node-ip:31112` or pass the `--gateway` / `-g` flag to commands.

 i.e.